posit-dev/chatlas/README.md

 ## Model choice

 If you're using chatlas inside your organisation, you'll be limited to what your org allows, which is likely to be one provided by a big cloud provider (e.g. `ChatAzureOpenAI()` and `ChatBedrockAnthropic()`).
-If you're using chatlas for your own personal exploration, you have a lot more freedom, so we recommend starting with one of the following:
+If you're using chatlas for your own personal exploration, you have a lot more freedom so we have a few recommendations to help you get started:

-- I'd recommend starting with either `ChatOpenAI()` or `ChatAnthropic()`. `ChatOpenAI()` defaults to **GPT-4o-mini**, which is good and relatively cheap.
-You might want to try `model = "gpt-4o"` for more demanding tasks, or `model = "o1-mini"` if you want to force complex reasoning. `ChatAnthropic()` is similarly good and well priced.
-It defaults to **Claude 3.5 Sonnet** which we have found to the be the best for writing code.
+- `ChatOpenAI()` or `ChatAnthropic()` are both good places to start. `ChatOpenAI()` defaults to **GPT-4o**, but you can use `model = "gpt-4o-mini"` for a cheaper lower-quality model, or `model = "o1-mini"` for more complex reasoning.  `ChatAnthropic()` is similarly good; it defaults to **Claude 3.5 Sonnet** which we have found to be particularly code at writing code.

-- Try `ChatGoogle()` if you want to put a lot of data in the prompt.
-This provider defaults to the **Gemini 1.5 Flash** model which supports 1 million tokens, compared to 200k for Claude 3.5 Sonnet and 128k for GPT 4o mini.
+- `ChatGoogle()` is great for large prompts, because it has a much larger context window than other models.
+It allows up to 1 million tokens, compared to Claude 3.5 Sonnet's 200k and GPT-4o's 128k.

-- Use [Ollama](https://ollama.com) with `ChatOllama()` to run models on your own computer.
+- `ChatOllama()`, which uses [Ollama](https://ollama.com), allows you to run models on your own computer.
 The biggest models you can run locally aren't as good as the state of the art hosted models, but they also don't share your data and and are effectively free.

 ## Using chatlas